 A law office with experienced attorneys for your New Jersey legal needs.

-● Making calls to courts and attorneys to follow up on letters
+● Making calls to courts, attorneys and clients to follow up on letters regarding cases

-● Speaking to potential interns prior to interviews
+● Fielding potential interns prior to interviews; working with other interns

 ● Using resources and instructions available to be self-sufficient

-Fifteen things I learned at this internship- by a 2017 intern
+Fifteen things I learned at this internship, by a 2017 intern, Anthony Rizzo

 1) I was able to put into perspective the importance of client confidentiality

 2) I learned that during a will signing, two formal witnesses must be present

 3) I learned that a state certified notary must also be present at a will signing

 4) I learned the benefits of adhering to instructions as it allows duties in the office.